neogeographica/mythdeck/deck_config/camera_and_time.rst

 Game Speed
 ~~~~~~~~~~

-  |view| (upper left menu button) to reduce the game speed by one step.
+  |view| to reduce the game speed by one step.
 Holding this button instead of just pressing it will "reset" the game speed (see below).

   |l2| |plus| |view| to increase the game speed by one step.
 Holding this combo sets game speed to max.